c-vandenberg/paper-qa-chemistry/README.md

 2. **Contextual Answering with Prompt**: The system has a defined prompt that can be used to contextualise the answer to the query.
 The summarised text is then put into the prompt and **fed into another LLM**.
 By default, Paper QA uses `gpt-4-turbo` for this step.
 The LLM uses this context to generate a **coherent and accurate answer** to the query.
 3. **Reference and Source Integration**: The LLM can also be configured via the prompt to **provide references to the papers** or the **sections of papers** it used to generate the answer.

+## 1.5 Paper QA Chemistry Implementation

+This repository builds on the aforementioned Paper QA package to extract papers from a user's **Zotero database**

 ## References